heilaaks/snippy/README.rst

 There is also experimental `RESTish JSON API`_.
 The API follows subset of `JSON API V1.0`_.
-Please note that the server must be installed from the source code and it is not available by default when installed from PyPI.
+Please note that the server must be installed from the source code or run as a Docker continer from Docker Hub.
+The server is not installed by default from PyPI.

 .. raw:: html